Ahmad-Jouhar/Collatz-conjecture/README.md

 - A C compiler (gcc is pre-installed in linux)

 The Python script is the simpler one, and the C script is the optimized one

+## Extras:
+- A java file that will run the code using 24 threads
+- A python file that will run the code using millions of GPU threads using CUDA